What is Occupational Health & Why is It Important?

 What are the types of occupational health?

-A hazard is a potential source of harm or adverse health effect on a worker.
+An essential part of occupational health services involves identifying and managing workplace hazards.
+A workplace hazard is a potential source of harm or adverse health effect on a worker.
 These can include physical, chemical, biological, psychological, and ergonomic occupational hazards.
 Occupational hazard refers to those aspects of the work environment that tend to cause harm, endangering people or employees, which can be found everywhere.
 To ensure safety, employers should put in measures to prevent and reduce the availability of these workplace hazards.
 Risk is defined as: “the chance of an employee or person being harmed by an adverse effect or exposure to a hazard.”

 Different types of hazards: